 - your date of birth

-- a copy of the NHS Test and Trace notification that clearly shows the date you got the notification and the Test and Trace ID.
+- a copy of your NHS Test and Trace notification that clearly shows the date you got the notification and the Test and Trace ID.
 For example, a letter, photo or screenshot of an email

 - your bank details and a copy of your latest bank statement (issued in the last two months).
 This can be a photo or screenshot but must clearly show the name on the account, your sort code and account number.
 This will be the account which you would like the payment made to if you are successful

 - proof of employment, such as a recent wage slip or bank statement (issued in the last two months) showing the wages being paid into your account